adelevie/gitstatic-blog/_posts/2013-03-29-your-filename.md

 published: true
 ---

 # How does it work?
+Changing the title

 Enter Text in Markdown format.